 4. Ensure that tenant doesn’t have existing debt before leaving

-To avoid any dispute in the future, make sure that the tenant’s bills are up to date.
-These bills range from utilities to rental dues.
+To avoid any controversy in the future, make sure that the tenant’s bills are always up to date.
+The bills includes the utility expenses and rental dues.
 Ensure that all bills are paid ahead of the move out date will surely help in making the whole process smooth and agreeable.
 In settling the finances, make sure that agreements regarding other non-utility related money (e.g. security deposit) are settled in accordance to the contract.

 5. Get assistance from FastBuyHouse